-Facing closure, Wilson Elementary families deliver angry message to superintendent and education commissioner
+Facing closure, Wilson Elementary families deliver angry message to school leaders

 Signs around the room broadcast pleas to preserve the campus.
 “Wilson Elementary Is The Heart of our world!!” read a piece of red posterboard decorated with yellow hearts and taped to the podium on the stage behind Poore.

 In general, however, the crowd's mood was more angry than plaintive.
-Jessica Sledge
+Jessyca Sledge*

 , a parent of two children at Wilson repeatedly asked Poore whether he cared about the communities served by the LRSD.
 "Why do you guys not care about your community?
 You’re tearing it down, not building it up, especially in the black community. … It’s just a simple question — do you care?"

-Note: *An earlier version of this article misspelled the names of Tameka Jackson and Jessyca Sledge.